 Benefits of surgical hair restoration

 - Long-term hair growth solution

 - FUE and FUT methods are more painful

 We list the top hair restoration clinics so you can see the typical results, services, and most up-to-date costs.
 When looking for a hair restoration doctor, do your homework and study the reviews.

 FUE Hair Transplant

-Follicular unit extraction (FUE) is a hair transplant procedure that removes individual hair follicles directly from the scalp or other parts of the body and transfers these follicles to balding areas.
+Follicular unit extraction (FUE) is a hair transplant procedure that removes individual hair follicles directly from the scalp or other parts of the body and transfers these follicles into balding areas.

-Currently, the FUE procedure is the most successful and commonly used hair transplant method with a 90% success rate for patients.
-Scarring is minimal in comparison to strip transplants or follicular unit transplant (FUT).
+Currently, the FUE procedure is the most successful and commonly used hair transplant method, with a 90% success rate for patients.
+Scarring is minimal compared to strip transplants or follicular unit transplant (FUT).

 Pros of FUE

 - No long scar at the back of the head (as with FUT).